vision4robotics/DarkLighter/README.md

 # Acknowledgements

-We thank the contribution of `Chongyi Li`, `Chen Wei` for their previous work Zero-DCE and Retinex-Net.
+We sincerely thank the contribution of `Chongyi Li`, `Chen Wei` for their previous work Zero-DCE (https://github.com/Li-Chongyi/Zero-DCE) and RetinexNet (https://github.com/weichen582/RetinexNet).